 Seminars.
 The purpose of the seminars is to give students breadth and depth within their general area of study.
-Students may petition their advisory committee and Area Director for approval of seminars taught by faculty outside the CNS concentration and outside the department.
+Students may petition their advisor and Area Director for approval of seminars taught by faculty outside the CNS concentration and outside the department.
 To satisfy the seminar requirement, the course must emphasize critical reading of primary empirical or theoretical literature and include written and oral presentations by students.

 Specialization (formerly called Minor).
 A specialization consists of at least two graduate-level courses outside of the CNS concentration that support the goals of the student's training.
 Students are strongly urged to develop a specialization in an area that clearly adds strength to their program of research (e.g., computer science, pharmacology, statistics, engineering, biochemistry, linguistics).
-In the interdisciplinary specialization in Speech/Language/Hearing Science, the required courses in Communication Sciences and Disorders constitute the specialization requirement.
 Approval of specialization courses is a responsibility of the student's advisor with review by the Graduate Program Committee.
 If practical, approval should be sought prior to the completion of this coursework.
 Only courses in which students earn grades of at least "B-" may count towards the specialization.